An Efficient Deep Learning Framework for Brain Stroke Diagnosis Using Computed Tomography Images: Experimental Setup and Implementation

-and representativeness.
+The proposed brain stroke diagnosis model begins with collecting and preparing datasets, Dataset-1 and Dataset-2, which are then manually curated to ensure data quality.
+This includes removing irrelevant and duplicate entries and incorporating additional data from the local clinic to enhance the dataset's diversity and representativeness.
 The preprocessing stage involves resizing each image to consistent dimensions of 224×224 pixels for most CNN architectures and 299×299 pixels for Inception V3 and Xception.
 Rescaling is performed to normalize the pixel values to a range of [0, 1], ensuring compatibility with the input requirements of the candidate models.
 Following preprocessing, feature extraction is conducted using five pre-trained convolutional neural network (CNN) architectures: DenseNet201, InceptionV3, Xception, ResNet50, and MobileNet V2.
 The classification layers of these CNNs are removed, allowing the penultimate layer's feature maps to be extracted.
 These extracted features are saved as high-dimensional vectors in a CSV format for further processing.
 The feature vectors are then subjected to either feature selection and dimensionality reduction techniques or directly used without feature selection.
 Feature reduction methods include Bacterial Foraging Optimization (BFO), A bio-inspired optimization technique for selecting the most relevant features.
 Principal Component Analysis (PCA) is a statistical method to reduce dimensionality while preserving variance.
 Linear Discriminant Analysis (LDA) is a technique to maximize class separability by projecting data into a lower-dimensional space.
 The processed features are subsequently fed into a set of traditional machine learning classifiers: Support Vector Classifier (SVC), Random Forest (RF), Gaussian Naive Bayes (GNB), Decision Tree (DT), Extreme Gradient Boosting (XGB), K-Nearest Neighbors (KNN), and Logistic Regression (LR).
 Each classifier is trained and evaluated to determine its performance in predicting stroke categories.
 Finally, the best-performing model is selected based on its performance metrics and is utilized to classify outcomes into three categories: hemorrhagic stroke, ischemic stroke, and normal condition.
 This end-to-end approach ensures a robust and accurate diagnosis system suitable for real-world clinical applications.
 The algorithm \ref{alg:brainstroke} shows the implementation procedure of the proposed brain stroke detection method.